Letter to Voters-Why I'm Running To Represent District 24

-My husband, Marty, and I have been married for 28 years and have lived in Carmel since 2008.
-I have two children, one who went to Creekside Middle School and both who graduated from Brebeuf Jesuit High School.
-My daughter recently graduated from Indiana University and lives in Louisville and my son is a senior at Purdue.
+My husband, Marty, and I have been married for over 30 years and have lived in Carmel since 2008.
+We have two children, one who went to Creekside Middle School and both who graduated from Brebeuf Jesuit High School.
+Our daughter is a graduate from Indiana University Kelley School of Business and lives in Louisville, and our son is a graduate of Purdue University and lives in eastern Pennsylvania.

 Naomi Sponsler Bechtold